Update on coronavirus – BUas’ perspective

 If you have an AON Student Insurance and have any questions, you can always contact them via firstname.lastname@example.org or give them a call at +31 (0)10 44 88 260.

-- The student needs to remain enrolled at his/her educational institute;
+- Student must remain enrolled at the educational institution.

-- Extension of insurance only provides for covering (medical) costs in the event of an emergency (matters than cannot be postponed);
+- The extension only provides for cover for (medical) costs in the event of an emergency (and not for any previous incidents that have been postponed).

-- Coverage will be extended until 31 August 2020 at the latest.
-If insurance expires at an earlier date than 31 August 2020, extension of coverage will apply until expiry date of the insurance;
+- Coverage will be extended until 1 April 2021 at the latest.
+If the insurance ends earlier than 1 April 2021, the extension will apply until the end date of the insurance.

 - What if I run into financial problems?